-The oval pad footprint layout is generally more difficult to route than the standard footprint because of the top layer fan-out and void via placement needed; however, when the footprint with oval pads is used, Via on Pads, laser-drilled vias, and HDI board processes are not required.
+The oval pad footprint layout is generally more difficult to route than the standard footprint due to the top layer fan-out and void via placement needed; however, when the footprint with oval pads is used, "Via on Pads," laser-drilled vias, and HDI board processes are not required.
 Therefore, a footprint with oval pads is ideal for cost-optimized applications and will be used for the following the layout example.
-This layout example follows the charger application example (see Typical Applications) and includes all necessary passive components needed for this application.
-This design uses both the internal and optional external FET paths for sourcing and sinking power respectively.
-Follow the differential impedances for High Speed signals defined by their specifications (DisplayPort - AUXN/P and USB2.0).
-All I/O will be fanned out to provide an example for routing out all pins, not all designs will use all of the I/O on the TPS65982.
+This layout example follows the charger application example (see Typical Application) and includes all necessary passive components needed for this application.
+This design uses the internal high voltage FET path for sourcing and sinking power respectively.
+All I/O will be fanned out to provide an example for routing out all pins, not all designs will utilize all of the I/O on the TPS65986.